Early Intervention Program

 - HDF undergraduate students can enroll in HDF 480/481

-- Students who are interested in pursuing an internship for credit through URI’s Office of Internships and Experiential Education should visit the OIEE website for more information.
+- Students who are interested in pursuing an internship for credit through URI’s Center for Career and Experiential Expereince should visit the CCEE website for more information.

 - Graduate students can register for internship credits through their home department

 - Students from other colleges/universities are also eligible to participate.
 Call our office for more details.

 For more information about the URI EI Internship program, please view our URI EI Brochure.